yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 If the search is valid, the node **must** then check if the Node ID generated from the sender's public encryption key in the protocol message headers matches the searched target Node ID (after applying a bitmask to account for any unknown bits of the Node ID).

-If it does, the search is considered to be completed and the node **should not** send any additional search requests related to this search.
+If it does, the search is considered to be completed as the response has come directly from the node that we were searching for.
+From this point, the node **should not** send any additional search requests related to this search.

 If not, then the node which handled the request **must** be added to a list of visited nodes, so that it can be ignored if included in any future responses.
 Any information about closer nodes, included in the response, **must** be checked to confirm that they are closer to the target Node ID than the request handler.
 Any nodes which satisfy this condition and do not appear on the list of nodes already visited in this search **should** be added to a list of known nodes to contact in later search iterations.

 After any response from a node which is not the target of a search, or after a timeout in the event of no response, the node **must** select the node from the list of unchecked destinations which is closest to the target Node ID, send a request to that node, and remove the node from the list.
-This process **must** repeat iteratively until either the a node matching the known bits of the target Node ID is contacted, or until the list of nodes to visit is exhaused and a timeout passes (to give the last node a chance to respond).
+This process **must** repeat iteratively until either the a node matching the known bits of the target Node ID is contacted, or until the list of nodes to visit is exhausted and a timeout passes (to give the last node a chance to respond).

-When a search is initialized, the list of visited nodes **must** be empty, and the list of nodes to visit in later search iterations **must** be filled by the nodes closest to the destination which are already present in the searching node's DHT.
+When a search is initialised, the list of visited nodes **must** be empty, and the list of nodes to visit in later search iterations **must** be filled by the nodes closest to the destination which are already present in the searching node's DHT.

 ### Caching